 A. Yes, there is adequate visibility from the outside of the unit looking in.
 (You can identify individuals), but the acrylic backing resembles a dark glass.
 This is to ensure the image on the reverse side appears solid and opaque.
 More light on the inside than on the outside allows for the best result.

 A. Very good questions!
 How long it takes often depends on the amount of traffic through the door.
-If a door opens every few minutes, a hand-painted door can take up to a week.
 Reducing traffic through the door ensures the job is done faster.
-Also - if the door or elevator is being "wrapped" there are crucial times when the door must stay shut, if only for 15 minutes at a time.
+Also, there are crucial times when the door (exit or elevator) must stay shut, if only for 15 minutes at a time.

 A. Yes!
 Well....if you have the kind of door that lends itself to our arsenal of designs (for a long-distance solution that is).
 We regularly ship across Canada and to the U.S.A.
 We will supply the design's materials with instructions.
 You provide the handy guy or gal!